Skip to content

 Browser extension

-The browser extension allows you enable Stringtale with the push of a button.
-It avoids the paging having to reload, allowing you to make changes to the copy of your modals (which would otherwise disappear once the page reloads).
-It’s also the user-friendly alternative to appending ?stringtale to the URL
+The browser extension allows you to enable Stringtale with the push of a button.
+It avoids the page having to reload, allowing you to make changes to the copy of your modals (which would otherwise disappear once the page reloads).
+It’s also the user-friendly alternative to appending ?stringtale to the URL.

 Install and use the browser extension